pnetherwood/mql4-dev/README.md

 ### Makefiles
 Makefiles can be used to launch the compiler.
 Included with this code is a makefile template which can be included in a Makefile in the same folder as the mql4 program.
 This can be very useful if you are compiling many indicators and EAs.
+Makefiles are also useful if you are using .mqh files across different MQL4 files.
+To generate the dependencies between files is uses the C preprocessor.
+Make files will need editing for your own environment.